watari3/GitBucket-Wiki/FAQ.md

 3. can open snippets page
 4. `SELECT VERSION FROM VERSIONS WHERE MODULE_ID='gist'` -> `4.2.0`

+See [[Connect to H2 database]] to know how to execute SQL on the GitBucket database.

 ## How to upgrade GitBucket?

 See the [Installation](https://github.com/gitbucket/gitbucket#installation) section of README.